james2doyle/ohdoylerules.com/content/snippets/bash-random-password-generation.md

-/*
+---
-Title: Randomly Generate A Password In Bash
+Title: "Randomly Generate A Password In Bash"
-Description: Randomly generate a password of specified length and then copy it to the clipboard
+Description: "Randomly generate a password of specified length and then copy it to the clipboard"
-Date: 2014-02-16
+Date: "2014-02-16"
-Category: Snippets, Personal Project, Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: password, random, generate, base64, bash, openssl, cli, terminal, shell, command line, pbcopy, clipboard, osx, mac */
+Keywords: ["password", "random", "generate", "base64", "bash", "openssl", "cli", "terminal", "shell", "command line", "pbcopy", "clipboard", "osx", "mac"]
+---

 When installing or setting up frameworks, in this case I was playing around with [Laravel](http://laravel.com/), you usually need to set a session/secret/encryption key.